Chart Color Schemes

 Gunnedah features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 66.5% of all households, including 27.3% couples with children, 25.5% couples without children, and 12.3% single parent families.
-Non-family households comprise the remaining 33.5%, with lone person households at 30.3% and group households making up 3.3% of the total.
-The median household size is 2.4 people, which aligns with the Rest of NSW average.
+Family households account for 66.5% of all households, including 27.3% couples with children, 25.5% couples without children, and 12.3% single parent families.
+Non-family households constitute the remaining 33.5%, with lone person households at 30.3% and group households comprising 3.3%.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households